 - 3. Policy of state agencies.
-It shall be the policy of all state agencies to encourage the maintenance of viable farming in agricultural districts and their administrative regulations and procedures shall be modified to this end insofar as is consistent with the promotion of public health and safety and with the provisions of any federal statutes, standards, criteria, rules, regulations, or policies, and any other requirements of federal agencies, including provisions applicable only to obtaining federal grants, - 4.
+It shall be the policy of all state agencies to encourage the maintenance of viable farming in agricultural districts and their administrative regulations and procedures shall be modified to this end insofar as is consistent with the promotion of public health and safety and with the provisions of any federal statutes, standards, criteria, rules, regulations, or policies, and any other requirements of federal agencies, including provisions applicable only to obtaining federal grants, loans, or other funding. - 4.
 Limitation on the exercise of eminent domain and on the advance of public funds. - a.
-Any agency of the state, any public benefit corporation or any local government which intends to acquire land or any interest therein, provided that the acquisition from any one actively operated farm within the district would be in excess of ten acres or that the total acquisition within the district would be in excess of one hundred acres, or which intends to advance a grant, loan, interest subsidy or other funds within a district for the construction of dwellings, commercial or industrial facilities, water or sewer facilities to serve non-farm structures, shall at least thirty days prior to such action information and in such manner and form as he may require and markets, containing such contain a report justifying the proposed action including an evaluation of alternatives which would not require action within the agricultural district. - b.
+Any agency of the state, any public benefit corporation or any local government which intends to acquire land or any interest therein, provided that the acquisition from any one actively operated farm within the district would be in excess of ten acres or that the total acquisition within the district would be in excess of one hundred acres, or which intends to advance a grant, loan, interest subsidy or other funds within a district for the construction of dwellings, commercial or industrial facilities, water or sewer facilities to serve non-farm structures, shall at least thirty days prior to such action file a notice of intent with the commissioner of agriculture and markets, containing such information and in such manner and form as he may require.
+Such notice of intent shall contain a report justifying the proposed action including an evaluation of alternatives which would not require action within the agricultural district. - b.
 Upon receipt of such notice, the commissioner of agriculture and markets shall thereupon forward a copy of such notice to the commissioner of environmental conservation, the secretary of state and the advisory council on agriculture.
-The commissioner of agriculture and markets, in consultation with the commissioner of environmental conservation, action to determine what the advisory council on agriculture, shall review the proposed enhancement of agriculture and agricultural resources within the district, state environmental plans, policies and objectives, and state comprehensive plans, policies and - c.
+The commissioner of agriculture and markets, in consultation with the commissioner of environmental conservation, the secretary of state and the advisory council on agriculture, shall review the proposed action to determine what the effect of such action would be upon the preservation and enhancement of agriculture and agricultural resources within the district, state environmental plans, policies and objectives, and state comprehensive plans, policies and objectives. - c.
 If the commissioner of agriculture and markets finds that such proposed action might have an unreasonably adverse effect upon such goals, resources, plans, policies or objectives, the commissioner shall issue an order within such thirty day period to such agency, corporation or government directing such agency, corporation or government not to take such action for an additional period of sixty days immediately following such thirty day period. - d.
-During such additional sixty day period, the commissioner of agriculture and markets shall hold a public hearing concerning such proposed action at a place within the district or otherwise easily accessible to the district upon notice in a newspaper the municipalities whose territories encompass the district, the commissioner of environmental conservation, the secretary of state, the advisory council on agriculture and the agency, corporation or government proposing to take such action.
+During such additional sixty day period, the commissioner of agriculture and markets shall hold a public hearing concerning such proposed action at a place within the district or otherwise easily accessible to the district upon notice in a newspaper having a general circulation within the district, and individual notice, in writing, to the municipalities whose territories encompass the district, the commissioner of environmental conservation, the secretary of state, the advisory council on agriculture and the agency, corporation or government proposing to take such action.
 On or before the conclusion of such additional sixty day period, the commissioner of agriculture and markets shall report his findings to the agency, corporation or government proposing to take such action, to any public agency having the power of review of or approval of such action, and in a manner conducive to the wide dissemination of such findings, to the public. - e.
 The commissioner of agriculture and markets may request the attorney general to bring an action to enjoin any such agency, corporation or government from violating any of the provisions of this subdivision.